sshinnee/foundations/expressjs/README.md

 Open a browser to `http://localhost:3004`.

 Go to the route `https://localhost:3004/list-databases`.
 The list of databases will be returned to the browser and also logged to the console.

+To stop the app:

+`Ctrl+C` or `Cmd+C`

+## Debug

+After making changes to the app, you have to stop the server and restart it for the changes to take effect.

+Make sure you save your changes before doing the above.

 ## References